Yjs2666/Music_Therapist/README.md

 • Special features: leveraged motion sensors including an accelerometer, gyroscope, and step counter to automatically change songs based on user motion.

+If you would like to access the source code, use this link: https://drive.google.com/drive/folders/1yLnihlinvqH3tyPyQHxwZBONDpvCZsVg?usp=sharing.